alucianOriginal/XAIGPUARC/README.md

 ./PREXAIGPUARC

 The build will start every time full new until i changed that!
 It needs some Minutes, dependet on your Hardware.

+In some cases (known from Arch Garuda Linux) , you need to Install the "intel-oneapi-basekit" manuall over your paket manager!!!